01 of 15

 To Make a Miniature Needle Felted Cat You Will Need:

 Continue to 3 of 15 below.

-- Roving or unspun fiber - in your choice of colors.
+- Roving or Unspun Fiber - In your choice of colors.
 For a 1:12 scale cat like the one shown, you will need less than an ounce of wool roving.
 Most yarn stores sell roving for felting in a wider range of colors.
-Costume suppliers and doll making suppliers usually have mohair roving for dolls hair or actors beards and moustaches.
-If necessary you can use card or tease wool fibers from old sweaters or yarn and use it for felting.
+Costume suppliers and doll making suppliers usually have mohair roving for dolls hair or actors beards and mustaches.
+If necessary you can use a card or tease wool fibers from old sweaters or yarn and use it for felting.

 - Pipe Cleaners - A 1:12 scale cat uses a single pipe cleaner as a body frame, fibers on pipe cleaners make it easier to catch the wool roving.
 If you don't have pipe cleaners, use wire, something around 24 gauge should be fine.